musicace17/Project-3-The-Ultimate-Hexads/README.md

 2. **Frontend (Visualizations):**
 Creating dynamic and engaging data visualizations.
 Integrating an additional JS library for advanced visualizations.
-Idea: https://plotly.com/javascript/

 3. **Frontend (User Interaction):**
 Designing and implementing the user interface.